epunx2/z-crm-python/README.md

-# Zoho CRM Python Library
+# Zoho API Python Library
 This is a Python library for using the Zoho API's.
 This will house all the code for the Zoho API's.
 This includes OAuth2 authentication, Zoho CRM, Zoho Books, Zoho Desk, Zoho Analytics

 ### What it does ###